activeadmin-plugins/active_admin_scoped_collection_actions/README.md

 end
 ```

-This simple code will create new button in sidebar "Erase date".
-After clicking this button user will see confirm message "Are you sure?".
+This simple code will create new button in sidebari "Erase date".
+After clicking on this button, user will see confirm message "Are you sure?".
 After confirming all filtered records will be updated.

 # Details and Settings